 Success here is more like a grading scale where higher than 50% is good.

-So how do you calculate a CSAT customer satisfaction score?
+So how do you calculate CSAT score?
 Take the number of “Satisfied” respondents and divide it by the number of responses you received in the survey, then multiply it by 100.For example, if 100 people respond to your survey, and 75 of them are “Satisfied,” that means your CSAT score is 75%.

 CSAT surveys can be used to find out in minute detail how satisfied customers are with every transaction.
 Want to know how their check-in went?
 Or their seat?
 Or how satisfied with the time it took to board?
 CSAT is your survey.

-The first and most important disadvantage to be aware of with CSAT is that customers might be satisfied with a specific transaction and still not happy with your brand overall.
+The first and most important disadvantage to be aware of with CSAT is that customers might be satisfied with a specific transaction and still not happy with your brand overall. Â

 Comcast is a perfect example of this.
 Their transactional scores were good, but customer churn was still high.
 (We’ll discuss churn as a CX metric later in this blog.)
 What were they missing?
 They realized they were missing the big picture of their customer journey.
 Their surveys showed them data points, not the entire customer journey.
 How many times have you been satisfied with a phone conversation and still unhappy with your overall customer journey?